-5.4.1 Heritage District Plan and Public Consultation
+5.2.2 Phase 2: Heritage Conservation District Plan and Public Consultation

-A municipality is required to prepare a Heritage District Plan if it intends to designate a Heritage Conservation District.
-In preparing the Heritage District Plan, the Council shall make information available to the public, hold at least one (1) public meeting and consult with its municipal heritage committee, in accordance with Section 41.1(6) of the Ontario Heritage Act.
-The Heritage District Plan must include:
+A municipality is required to prepare a Heritage Conservation District Plan if it intends to designate a Heritage Conservation District.
+In preparing the District Plan, the Council shall make information available to the public, hold at least one (1) public meeting and consult with its municipal heritage committee, in accordance with Section 41.1(6) of the Ontario Heritage Act.
+Council is also required to determine an appropriate manner for giving notice of the public meeting, and determine whom Council believes may have an interest in the District Plan and should be notified, in accordance with Section 41.1(7) of the Ontario Heritage Act.